What Is the Employment Outlook for a Career in Hospitality?

 The hospitality industry brings in trillions of dollars in revenue on a global basis.
 Career opportunities in this sector include those in lodging, casinos, resorts, travel agencies, and food service businesses.
 Individuals interested in the hospitality industry can pursue numerous career opportunities, including those available through a bachelor's degree program.
 Schools offering Hospitality Management degrees can also be found in these popular choices.

 The employment outlook for a career in hospitality varies according to the industry and type of career.
 The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reports that employment for careers related to leisure and hospitality is expected to grow little, if at all, between 2012 and 2022.
 Training requirements for a career in the hospitality sector depend upon the position.
-Some low-wage entry-level positions, such as dishwashing, housekeeping, maintenance, and clerical jobs may require a high school diploma or an associate's degree.
-Employers are searching for people with the specialized training, skills, and abilities acquired through training programs offered by accredited vocational schools, colleges, or universities.
-Graduates of bachelor's and master's degree programs in hospitality and business in the hospitality industry enjoy the most opportunities.
+Some low-wage entry-level positions, such as housekeeping, maintenance, and clerical jobs may require at least a high school diploma.
+Job prospects are better for people with the specialized training, skills, and abilities acquired through training programs offered by accredited vocational schools, colleges, or universities.
+Occupations requiring bachelor's and master's degree programs in hospitality and business in the hospitality industry are expected to experience the most growth between 2012-2022.

 A bachelor's degree is usually needed to qualify for professional level career positions that require a higher skill level.
 Competing for management and consulting jobs requires an advanced understanding of the fundamentals of the applicable principles and concepts as well as a high degree of analytical skills.
 Some candidates must have a master's degree or a combination of a bachelor's degree and experience.
 There are many types of jobs and career paths available in the hospitality industry, including: